JAACarvajal/techlint-authentication/README.md

    - Make sure to get the **token** from the authentication service (using login endpoint) and use it in the authorization tab

 4. **Send requests:**
-   - Select an endpoint from the `IP Management` folder in Postman.
+   - Select an endpoint from the `Authentication` folder in Postman.
    - Fill in any required parameters or request bodies.
    - Click **Send** to test the endpoint